 5 out of 10 (3 for the Short Walk).

-This walk is only just outside the London boundary and yet the first part through Marden Park and up the side of the valley into Marden Park Woods feels completely rural.
-At the top of the North Downs ridge the route joins the North Downs Way (NDW) and heads west on an undulating stretch, mostly through woodland.
-There are a few breaks in the trees which would make good picnic spots, with the fine views just about compensating for the incessant grumbling from the M25 below.
+This walk is only just outside the London boundary and yet the first part through Marden Park and a steady climb up the side of the valley into Marden Park Woods feels completely rural.
+In these woods the route joins the North Downs Way and heads west on an undulating stretch, still mostly through woodland.
+This section ends at a fine viewpoint on Gravelly Hill, a good picnic spot if you can put up with the incessant grumbling from the M25 below.

 There are alternative routes for both the start and finish of the Main Walk, allowing you to do a slightly longer or shorter walk respectively.
 In addition, the directions include two short cuts which reduce it by up to 2½ km.

 There are several useful bus routes from Godstone Green if you want to finish the Main Walk after lunch.
-Metrobus 400 runs hourly to Caterham and Redhill (two-hourly Sun); Southdown 409 runs hourly (Mon–Sat) to Caterham; Southdown 410 runs hourly (Mon–Sat) to Oxted and Redhill.
+Metrobus 400 runs hourly to Caterham and Redhill (two-hourly Sun); Southdown 409 runs hourly (Mon–Sat) to Caterham; Southdown 410 runs hourly to Oxted and Redhill.

-The Main Walk route passes Godstone Vineyards (01883-744590) in mid-morning, but check whether its cafeteria is open before detouring there for refreshments.
-The suggested place to stop for lunch is Godstone, 9½ km along the main route, which has three pubs and two tearooms around its large village green.
-The Hare & Hounds (01883-742296) serves typical pub food; the alternatives are the White Hart (01883-742521) and the more up-market Bell Inn (01883-741877).
-Light lunches are also available at the Green Rooms of Godstone (01883-740407) opposite the Hare & Hounds, and the Old Forge Deli Café (01883-743230) near the White Hart.
+The Main Walk route passes Godstone Vineyards (01883-744590) and at weekends you could detour to its cafeteria for mid-morning refreshments.
+The suggested place to stop for lunch is Godstone (after 9½ km on the main route), which has three pubs and two tearooms around its large village green.
+The Hare & Hounds (01883-742296) serves typical pub food; the more up-market alternatives are the White Hart (01883-742521) and the Bell Inn (01883-743216).
+Light lunches are available at the Green Rooms of Godstone (01883-740407; closed Wed & BH) opposite the Hare & Hounds, and the Old Forge Deli Café (01883-743230) near the White Hart.

 There are more tea places in Station Road East, on the other side of the station; eg. Caffè Nero at #139 (01883-730220; open to 6pm Mon–Sat, 5pm Sun), Coughlans Bakery at #76 (01883-716972; open to 5pm Mon–Sat, 3pm Sun) and Costa Coffee at #62 (01883-723149; open to 6.30pm Mon–Sat, 5.30pm Sun).